Five helpful reminders if you find Christmas difficult

 Remember it’s just another day

 Christmas can be wonderful but it can be a real struggle for lots of people.
 I know how it feels to have days where you don’t really feel like going out or being with other people, and Christmas is just like every other day.
-Whilst everyone may be getting excited in the lead up, remember to keep it in perspective.
+While everyone may be getting excited in the lead-up, remember to keep it in perspective.
 Christmas is another day of the year and you might not know how you’re going to feel.
 And that’s okay.

 Don’t be too hard on yourself